 Our review is designed to help you maximize your score on the Child Health NCLEX-RN® Exam.
-StatPearls questions and articles are linked directly to NCLEX-RN® content outlines.
+StatPearls questions and articles are based on our experts review of the NCLEX-RN® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Child Health NCLEX-RN® Exam.

-We have 1,150 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 649 PubMed indexed review articles related to the Child Health NCLEX-RN® Test.
+We have 872 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 557 PubMed indexed review articles related to the Child Health NCLEX-RN® Test.
 You can customize practice questions to anatomical and clinical Child Health NCLEX-RN® nursing student subject areas.
-In addition, you will have access to a 250 question pre- and post-test Child Health NCLEX-RN® Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test Child Health NCLEX-RN® Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores